uktrade/data-hub-sandbox/README.md

 6. Run `yarn run develop` and you should now be all set up

+7. When you make changes to the fixtures, you'll need to rebuild the docker image and then run the server again.
+So `CTRL` + `C` and follow steps 2 and 3 again.

 ### Using sandbox on host machine

 1. Install sandbox, see [instructions](https://github.com/getsandbox/sandbox).